Takeaways are often cheap, convenient and satisfying but, unfortunately, they're not always very healthy.

 Don't eat all the batter around your fish, because it soaks up a lot of fat.
 If available, have fish coated in breadcrumbs, as it soaks up less fat.

 Fish and chips that are cooked in oil at the right temperature taste better and absorb less fat.
 So watch out for soggy batter and chips, because this is often a sign that the oil wasn't hot enough.

-- Try to avoid: thin-cut chips, pies such as cheese & onion or steak & kidney, and jumbo sausages.
+- Try to avoid: thin-cut chips, pies such as cheese and onion or steak and kidney, and jumbo sausages.

 - Healthier options: fish coated in breadcrumbs, mushy peas, thicker-cut chips without salt.

 If you're having pizza, choose lower-fat toppings, such as vegetables, ham, fish and prawns.
 You could ask for some extra veg on your pizza to bump up your daily fruit and veg portions.
 But if you don't want to increase the saturated fat content and number of calories in your meal, don't ask for extra cheese.

 With pasta dishes, if you want a lower-fat option go for a sauce that's based on tomatoes or vegetables, rather than cream.

 If you're having a starter or a dessert, then you could go for a smaller main meal, such as a starter-size pasta with a side salad – Italian restaurants often serve 2 sizes of pasta dishes.

 Rather than garlic bread, which often contains a lot of butter (and is therefore high in fat), you could try bruschetta, which is a tasty ciabatta bread toasted and topped with fresh tomatoes and herbs.